But before we get to that there are a few things on my mind this week that I need to get off my chest.

-1 tsp organic vanilla extract (omit for AIP)
+1 tsp organic vanilla extract (I use this one)

 pinch sea salt

 1. Preheat your oven to 350F